-Then, on the other hand, towns like Passaic county embrace cannabis and are hosting job fairs and other events to bring awareness and excitement to the burgeoning cannabis industry in New Jersey.
+Then, on the other hand, towns like Passaic County embrace cannabis and host job fairs and other events to bring awareness and excitement to the burgeoning cannabis industry in New Jersey.

 Does it seem fair for local governments to ignore what their citizens want?
 Shouldn’t governments listen to the people they serve and make decisions to make the community better?

 Despite this high level of voter support, many local governments in these towns have chosen to opt out of allowing cannabis businesses to operate within their borders.

 Towns such as Somers Point and Buena in Atlantic County, Glen Rock in Bergen County, and Pitman and Mantua in Gloucester County have all chosen to opt out of cannabis businesses despite 70 percent voter support for their approval.